LuoyaoChen/Luoyao-Madeline-Chen/content/authors/admin/_index.md

   url: https://www.nyu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include data science, computer vision in robotics.

 # Interests to show in About widget
 interests: